 So my hair went quickly afire and that fire produced a perfectly circular blue class of a halo over my head.
 And what followed was stunning in more ways than one.

 A neighbor man in the queue, a man bearing the locally common surname Love, rushed forward and began beating me around the head with the tweed cap he had in his hands.
 He put out the flames before they did me any harm at all and the halo disappeared too.
-Afterwards I was very disappointed that I was about the only one in the chapel who had not seen it.
+Afterward I was very disappointed that I was about the only one in the chapel who had not seen it.

 So there it is.
 A final truth, I suppose, is that I was saved by Love that Good Friday from joining my fellow angels high above Arney Chapel in another dimension long before my time!